gwfellows/rover/README.md

 ## The Suspension System

-This rover uses a rocker-bogie suspension system constructed with two diameters of electrical conduit.
+This rover uses a rocker-bogie suspension system constructed with two diameters of electrical conduit, which is cheap and gave me an easy way to make rotating joints.

 ## The Wheel Design

-The wheels use an airless tire design where central 3d-printed core is surrounded by a toroidal helical coil of cable.
+The wheels use an airless tire design where central 3D-printed core is surrounded by a toroidal helical coil of cable.
 In my testing, they work pretty well on dirt, grass, and rock.
 I was inspired by NASA’s airless tire prototypes.
-I have also published the designs for the wheels on printables here
+I have also published the designs for the wheels on printables [here](https://www.printables.com/model/139294-airless-tire)

 | <img src="imgs/wheel.png" width="100%"/> |
 | :--------------------------------------: |